 - Patch Audio OUT jacks to your mixer or speakers.
-If you have stereo speakers/ 1) headphones, use both jacks.
+If you have stereo speakers/ headphones, use both jacks.
 If you're working in mono, just use the right OUT jack.
-Stereo is better if you are able to use it! - 3)
+Stereo is better if you are able to use it! - 2) Make sure all six sliders are pushed up to around 75%.